Burlesco70/BearAndHuntersGame/README.md

 * Text _- DONE_
 * Graphical with Tkinter _- DONE_
 * Graphical with PyGame _- DONE_ (Game labels and comments in Italian)
+* Graphical with PyGame and Bear AI _- DONE with main contribution of Angelo Huang (Flecart)_ (Game labels and comments in Italian)

 Thanks for PyGame lessons to Michele Pugno.

 Thanks for the assets in PyGame version to Stefano Gunella and Enrico Battuello.

+Thanks for Bear AI implementation to Angelo Huang (Flecart).

 Music "Games Worldbeat" by Bernardo R. from http://freesound.org